String Instruction At Mo's Fullerton Music

 Powered by WebRing.

-I direct 3 choirs for St. Joachim Parish and all of them are active in serving the community on Sundays throughout the year.
+I direct 3 English choirs (and 1 Spanish) for St. Joachim Parish and all of them are active in serving the community on Sundays throughout the year.
 (With a little break in the Summer).

 2015 "Water" CD Release Concert

-The morning choir sings each week at the 10:00 mass.
-Accompanied by Piano, Guitar and Organ with ocasional violin, a small but mighty chorus knocks out everything from Chant to traditional hymns to contemporary songs to the colorful pieces by yours truly!
+Our morning choir sings each week at the 10:00 mass.
+Accompanied by Piano, Guitar and Organ with ocasional violin, a small but mighty chorus knocks out everything from Latin Chant to traditional hymns to contemporary songs to the colorful pieces by yours truly!

 The evening choir has a repertoire that leans more heavily toward the contemporary.
 Lots of the music comes from popular Catholic artists such as Tom Booth, Matt Maher and Steve Angisano, while we still use plenty of the more established works of contemporary Cathlolic composers.
-We usually have about 15-20 vocalists with a full praise band.
-(Gtr, Piano, Bass, Drums and percussion. )
+We usually have about 15-20 good people on this team including the band.
+(Gtr, Piano, Bass, Drums and percussion)

-I co-direct the student choir with Jill Cavanaugh and they perform about 8 Sunday masses per year.
+I also the student choir and they perform about 8 Sunday masses per year.
 (More on that below)

 Ancient History